acloudmovingby/graph-builder-game/README.md

 ![Path tool](screenshots/path-tool-1.gif)

 # Wait, these aren't graphs...
-For those unfamiliar with the term, the term "graph" in computer science really refers to networks, which is confusing.
+For those not already acquainted, the term "graph" in computer science aren't ordinary graphs like we see in high school math (with an x-axis, y-axis and so on).
+Graphs, in CS, are what most people would call "networks".
+It's confusing.
 These networks are a collection of "nodes" (also called "vertices") connected together.
 A connection between two nodes is called an "edge".

-Technologies ranging from Google maps, to molecular analysis, to fingerprint identification are all made possibly by graphs.
-Graphs are fascinating becasue they can be used to model practically any situation because they essentially are about a collection of entities and the relationships between those entities.
+Technologies ranging from Google Maps, to molecular analysis, to fingerprint identification are all made possible by graphs.
+Graphs can model many situations because there structure is so flexible: a collention of entities and the relationships between them.

 For a more in-depth reading, checkout [wikipedia](https://en.wikipedia.org/wiki/Graph_theory) or [this nice introduction](https://medium.com/basecs/a-gentle-introduction-to-graph-theory-77969829ead8).